 The loss of a tooth can seriously impact both the aesthetics and functionality of the remaining teeth.
 Missing teeth can cause the surrounding teeth to shift, compromising the function of your bite and creating future problems with your overall oral health and wellness.

 It is important to replace missing teeth in order to prevent further complications and maintain good oral and general health.
 With dental implants, a titanium post is used to replace the root of your tooth.
-An implant crown is then attached to the implant so that it looks and functions like a natural tooth.
+An implant crown is then attached to the implant to look and function like a natural tooth.

 Benefits of dental implants: